sneppy/pokerl/README.md

 game.step(PokerMoves.CALL) # or 2
 ```

-The `game.active_state` property is an object of type `Game.StateView` that has various informations that can be used by the agent to perform informed decisions.
+The `game.active_state` property is an object of type `Game.StateView` that has various informations that can be used by the agent to make informed decisions.
 In particular, `Game.StateView.valid_actions` is a one-hot encoded `np.ndarray` of valid actions:

 ```python